ligato/docs/docs/user-guide/concepts.md

 More information: [consul documentation][consul-plugin]

 Consul is a service mesh solution providing a full featured control plane with service discovery, configuration, and segmentation functionality.
-The Consul plugin provides access to a Consul kv data store.
+The Consul plugin provides access to a Consul KV data store.
 The location of the Consul configuration file is defined using the flag `consul-config` or set via the `CONSUL_CONFIG` environment variable.

 ### Bolt

-[Bolt][bolt] is low-level, simple and fast kv data store.
+[Bolt][bolt] is low-level, simple and fast KV data store.
 The Bolt plugin provides an API to the Bolt server.

 ### FileDB

 More information: [fileDB documentation][filedb-plugin]

 fileDB is unique in that it uses the host OS filesystem as a database.
 The key-value configuration is stored in text files in a defined path.
-The fileDB connector works like any other kv data store connector, reacts on data change events (file edits) in real time and supports all kvdb features (resync, versioning, microservice labels, ...).
+The fileDB connector works like any other KV data store connector, reacts on data change events (file edits) in real time and supports all kvdb features (resync, versioning, microservice labels, ...).

 The fileDB is not a process, so it does not need to be started - the vpp-agent only requires correct permissions to access configuration files and write access if the status is published.